cometa-rocks/cometa/backend/src/backend/ee/modules/rag_system/README.md

 To use a different embedding model:

-1. Create a new subclass of `EmbeddingModel`
-2. Implement the `get_embeddings` method
-3. Update the `get_embedder` factory function
+1. Update the `RAG_MODEL` constant in `embeddings.py`
+2. Ensure the model is available in your Ollama instance
+3. The system will automatically use the new model for all embedding operations

 ## Troubleshooting

 ### Common Issues

-- **Out of Memory Errors**: Reduce batch size or use a smaller embedding model
+- **Dimension Mismatches**: The system uses ChromaDB's internal embedding handling to avoid dimension mismatches
-- **Slow Queries**: Check index size and consider optimizing chunk size
+- **Slow Queries**: Check index size and consider optimizing chunk size or adjusting HNSW parameters
 - **Missing Context**: Ensure documents are properly ingested and chunked
+- **Ollama Connection Issues**: Verify that Ollama is running and the model is available

 ### Logs

-The RAG system logs information to the standard Django logger.
-Check the logs for detailed information about document processing, embedding generation, and query processing.
+The RAG system logs detailed information to the standard Django logger.
+Check the logs for information about document processing, embedding generation, and query processing, including specific distance/similarity scores for retrieved documents.